pmqs/zipdetails/README.md

 By default the program expects to be given a well-formed zip file.
 It will navigate the zip file by first parsing the zip `Central Directory` at the end of the file.
-If the `Central Directory` is found, it will then walk sequentally through the zip records starting at the beginning of the file.
+If the `Central Directory` is found, it will then walk sequentially through the zip records starting at the beginning of the file.
 See ["Advanced Analysis"](#advanced-analysis) for other processing options.

 If the program finds any structural or portability issues with the zip file